 I covered this pretty extensively in my honest review of Butcher Box, but here’s the summary.

-Butcher Box offers two boxes: Classic and Big Box.
+Butcher Box prices vary depending on which box you choose: Classic and Big Box.

 You can choose to have a box delivered once a month, or every other month.